How to Remove a Google Link Penalty

 Step 1: Site and Search Engine Ranking Assessment

 Once you’re on-boarded, the very first thing we do is assess your site.
-We perform a thorough scan of your website using several software tools, including Google Webmaster Tools, to export all the links currently linking to your site.
+We thoroughly scan your website using several software tools, including Google Webmaster Tools, to export all the links currently linking to your site.

 This allows us to gain an excellent view of your entire backlink profile.
-From here we can determine who is linking to your site and from where.
+We can determine who is linking to your site and from where.

 Step 2: Link Breakdown

-Our process lets us see which links need to be prioritized for link detox, as well as which have the highest risk.
+Our process lets us see which links need to be prioritized for link detox and which have the highest risk.
 We cross-reference these links with Google’s guidelines, flagging them if they break any rules.
-For example, if a link breaks a guideline for inorganic link placement in the text, we immediately red-flag it.
+For example, if a link breaks an approach for inorganic link placement in the text, we immediately red-flag it.

-Breaking down each link lets us determine which links are helping your site and which may be hurting it.
+Breaking down each link lets us determine which links are helping your site and which may hurt it.

 Step 3: Locate the Worst Links

 Our next course of action is to identify the worst offenders.
-These are links with low levels of power and trust on each page or domain.
-For this step, we’re mostly weeding out irrelevant or damaging links—“junk” links that have low power and low trust.
+These links have low levels of power and trust on each page or domain.
+For this step, we’re mostly weeding out irrelevant or damaging links—”junk” links with low power and low trust.

 Your site can be hit with a Google penalty if Google sees such links as irrelevant to a user’s search for your site; therefore, we want to focus on getting rid of these links first.
 With these links out of the way, it will be much easier for us to maintain a healthy link profile for your site.